 And there’s the U.S. Postal Service:

 Surveillance Self Defense by the Electronic Frontier Foundation is a good primer.
-My anti-surveillance toolkit recommendations are here. – Also well worthwhile is the Freedom of the Press Foundation guide.
+My somewhat outdated anti-surveillance toolkit recommendations are here. – Also well worthwhile is the Freedom of the Press Foundation guide.
+The Society of Professional Journalists has this guide.